Venus (Teenage Mutant Ninja Turtles): IDW Comics

 A new version of Venus was released in the IDW Comics continuity with Issue #127 on March 30, 2022.
 This incarnation started as a Frankenstein-like creature created by the mad mutant surgeon Doctor Jasper Barlow from the remains of a female Punk Frog named Bonnie.
 She has a deep connection with Donatello.
 After escaping Barlow's lab, she leaves both Donatello and her former Punk Frog friend, Clyde, as she knew nothing of her past life and knew she'd meet Donatello again.
 Eventually she meets a mutant shark; Bludgeon who had sensed her powers and wanted to help.

 Over time, Venus begins to rebuild herself with her abilities.
 And after being transported to a possible future unintentionally by Donatello along with Bludgeon, she sees the future "whole" version of herself moments before Armaggon arrived to consume them all.
 Venus tried to save her future self, who used her mystical abilities to restore her memories of her past and passed on her own knowledge before being consumed.
 Venus also became physically whole in the process, fully a turtle and resembling her future self.

 Later, when Donatello attempts to stop Armaggon, whom he had unwittingly unleashed in the first place, from eliminating the Turtles from the timestream, Venus accompanies him into the past and the future.
 After a turbulent journey and encounters with their past and future selves, they realize that Armaggon's creation and rampage is an inevitable aspect of the Turtles' reincarnation from their human selves in feudal Japan to their present mutant forms.
 In order to close this circle, Venus sacrifices her life to Armaggon in Donatello's place; her spirit later briefly returns to the mortal world in the past to infuse the then-unmutated Turtles and Splinter with the quantum-temporal impressions (called "quantumnucleid acid") their existence has left in the timestream, thus triggering their rebirth.
 Telling them that she will see them "one day soon", she joins the spirits of Hamato Yoshi and Tang Shen.

+MMPR/TMNT

+A new version of Venus (known as Mei Pieh Chi, the same name being from her iteration in The Next Mutation) was introduced by Boom!
+Studios in the third Mighty Morphin Power Rangers/Teenage Mutant Ninja Turtles crossover miniseries, hailing from an alternate Earth to the main Turtles.